-The layers for this chocolate layer cake took only 12 minutes in a 9 inch pan and that might have been a bit too much.
+The layers for this chocolate layer cake took only 10-12 minutes in three 8-inch pans and that might have been a bit too much.
 It will depend on how your oven cooks, but if dividing the batter into 3 pans.

 Once they started to cool, I dug into the Cream Cheese Frosting Recipe.
-I really have only used Cream Cheese frosting for Carrot Cake and Red Velvet Cakes and knew I needed a recipe that made a lot since I would be covering a 3 layer cake.
+I really have only used Cream Cheese Frosting for Carrot Cake and Red Velvet Cakes and knew I needed a recipe that made a lot since I would be covering a 3 layer cake.

 The hardest part of Cream Cheese Frosting for this chocolate layer cake, is remembering to take out the ingredients to reach room temperature but you can always heat them slightly in the microwave.

 Check out all this cream cheese frosting decadence and it is such an easy frosting recipe, no cooking required, just up my alley!

 You could easily increase this and use a crumble of cookie crumbs, or the chocolate sprinkles I used on the outside like I did on the top, or even make a larger batch of the icing.

 Now for a slice.
 I think it was plenty of frosting in between the layers, but you may want more.
-Again, you can adjust and double the icing recipe if you prefer, or use it like I did with just a bit to hold the layers together.
+Again, you can adjust and double the icing recipe if you prefer, or use it as I did with just a bit to hold the layers together.